danielsauter/rapid-android-development/chapter_3_using_motion_and_position_sensors.md

 In case you didn't already run the sketch in anticipation, now is the time.
 Remember that the shortcut for Run on Device is ⌘R.

 Try placing your device in different positions and observe the acceleration due to gravity reported for each axis.
 If you lay your Android device flat on a table, for example, the *z*-axis will report an acceleration of approximately ```+9.81``` m/s<sup>2</sup>.
 When you hold it vertically in a reading position, notice how the acceleration due to gravity shifts to the *y*-axis.
-The screen output is similar to <!--ref linkend="fig.output.accelerometer" -->.
+The screen output is similar to Figure 3.1, Accelerometer output.
 Tiny movements of the device trigger very observable changes in value, which are reported back to us via ```onAccelerometerEvent()```.

 Let's now see how a sketch would look using multiple sensors.